-Classes on the AUM campus are held Monday through Thursday, from 8 a.m. to 10 p.m. and on Friday and Saturday at hours which vary from quarter to quarter.
-Offering classes during the day and evening hours has been a standard practice at the University since Fall Quarter, 1969, and provides students greater flexibility in course scheduling.
-The total number of students enrolled at AUM during Fall Quarter, 1991, was 6,690.
+Classes on the AUM campus are held Monday through Thursday, from 8 A.M. to 10 P.M. and on Friday and Saturday at hours that vary from quarter to quarter.
+Offering classes during the day and evening hours has been a standard practice at the University since fall quarter, 1969, and provides students greater flexibility in course scheduling.
+The total number of students enrolled at AUM during fall quarter, 1992, was 6,500.
 In addition to the students enrolled in credit courses, over 15,000 persons were enrolled in Continuing Education activities.